 These taste best straight from the fryer to a plate to being consumed but if you want, you can keep the sopapillas warm in an 200 degree pre-heated oven while you fry up the rest.
-Dust them with powdered sugar and serve them alongside some honey and apricot preserves.
+Serve them alongside some honey and apricot preserves.

 Serving: 1g | Calories: 197kcal | Carbohydrates: 41.1g | Protein: 5.3g | Fat: 1g | Saturated Fat: 0.5g | Cholesterol: 3mg | Sodium: 791mg | Potassium: 66mg | Fiber: 1.1g | Sugar: 9.2g